Chapter 21: Sprint Review

 Sign-offs can be problematic in sprint reviews.
 The first question to ask is whether sprint reviews are the proper venue to sign off on (approve) product backlog items.
 As I mentioned earlier, the product owner should approve the product backlog items before the review even begins.
 Let's say though that, during the sprint review, a senior stakeholder disagrees and argues that a particular PBI is not done.
-While that feedback is vauable, I would still argue that the product owner's word on done or not done is final.
+While that feedback is valuable, I would still argue that the product owner's word on done or not done is final.

 That doesn't mean the product owner should ignore comments about a feature not meeting stakeholder expectations.
-When this occurs, the proper course of action is to schedule a change to the feature by crating a new product backlog item to reflect the desired behavior requested by the senior stakeholder to insert that item into the product backlog to be work on in a future sprint.
+When this occurs, the proper course of action is to schedule a change to the feature by creating a new product backlog item to reflect the desired behavior requested by the senior stakeholder and then to insert that item into the product backlog to be work on in a future sprint.
 The product owner should also work to prevent future miscommunications.

 Some organizations suffer from sporadic attendance at sprint reviews.
-One of the more common cause is that stakeholders are choosing other "higher-priority" commitments.
-This is a strong indicator of organizational dysfunction—having so much concurrent work that staksholders can't meet all of their commitments.
+One of the more common cause is that stakeholders are choosing other “higher-priority” commitments.
+This is a strong indicator of organizational dysfunction—having so much concurrent work that stakeholders can't meet all of their commitments.
 When this happens, I recommend stopping work on all lower priority products until they are important enough for stakeholders to attend the sprint review.

 Other organizations see sporadic attendance because people don't believe the Scrum team can produce anything worth reviewing in a few weeks' time.
 The best way to address this issue is to actually build a business-valuable, potentially shippable product increment every sprint.
-When teams do this, most people come to realize that the frequent review truly are worth their time.
+When teams do this, most people come to realize that the frequent reviews truly are worth their time.

 Large Development Efforts

-If you have a large development effort with multiple Scrum teams, it might make since to consider doing a joint sprint review.
+If you have a large development effort with multiple Scrum teams, it might make sense to consider doing a joint sprint review.
 Joint reviews have several benefits.
 First the stakeholders have to attend only one sprint review instead of several.
 Second, if the work was supposed to be integrated, the review can focus on the integrated work rather than a collection of stand-alone increments.
 To achieve this goal, all the teams would need to make sure their definitions of done include integration testing, but they should probably do that anyway.

 Downsides to joint sprint reviews might be that the meeting takes a bit longer or the meeting room needs to be bigger to accomodate more participants.